 At step two, you’d have to work on your site to make things happen.
 Previously, we just discussed some tips on bookmarking and saving your content while doing your research, which is essentially a key to the process.

-At this point, you’d have a pile of content which you have gathered through your research.
+At this point, you’d have a pile of content that you have gathered through your research.
 You may notice the word “research” is coming up a lot throughout the article; what you should understand is that content curation isn’t what it is supposed to be if the research factor isn’t involved in it.
 The basic idea of content curation is to deliver some value and doing the hard work for the audience by putting forward the relevant and useful content for them.
 So if the content doesn’t help your audience, then the whole thing won’t do any good.

-To get started with content curation using WordPress, following are the things you should do to get going:
+To get started with content curation using WordPress, the following are the things you should do to get going:

 Install a content curation plugin in your WordPress site so that you don’t have to manually manage everything.
 A lot of WordPress curation plugins do various things for you; one of the plugins we mentioned early on in this article.
 Different curation plugins will do different things for you – make sure you know what to expect from these tools.
 On another note, there’s also SEO plugins like Schema that can help create SEO-friendly content.

 Here are some WordPress plugins for content curation: